 Membership Rewards is the American Express in-house customer loyalty program.
-In general, as you use your American Express card for purchases you collect points in the Membership Rewards program.
+As you use your American Express card for purchases you collect points in the Membership Rewards program.
 These points can be redeemed for a wide variety of travel, shopping and entertainment rewards.
 You may also be able to transfer points to other loyalty programs such as Airline or Hotel Guest Transfer Partners.

 It is worth noting that the Membership Rewards program comes in a number of flavours.
 This affects some of the features of the program.
 Please note though, that the particular version of the program you will be in is largely determined by the specific card that you hold.
 The choices are